40 Ways to Slash Your Risk of Osteoporosis

 There’s such a thing as too much calcium

 Among the vitamin mistakes you might not realize you’re making is actually getting too much calcium.
 “We have conflicting data on whether or not calcium supplements increase risk of kidney stones and cardiovascular disease, such as strokes and heart attacks,” Dr. Laude says.
 “Calcium obtained through the diet does not appear to increase risk, so aim to get most of your calcium through food and drink.”
-Add up about how much calcium you’re getting through you’re diet, then add supplements only as needed—Dr. Abelson recommends not exceeding 2,000 mg per day in total.
+Add up about how much calcium you’re getting through your diet, then add supplements only as needed—Dr. Abelson recommends not exceeding 2,000 mg per day in total.

 Take vitamin D

 If you’re taking a supplement, make sure it contains vitamin D. “Vitamin D is required for the body to successfully absorb calcium from the gastrointestinal tract,” Dr. Lee says.
 In addition to supplements, “good sources of vitamin D include fatty fish, egg yolks, and milk fortified with vitamin D.” It’s best obtained through food sources, but it can be difficult to get a sufficient amount through diet, Dr. Abelson says.
-Here are easy ways to eat more vitamin D-rich foods.

 You can also try to get vitamin D through sun exposure (10 to 15 minutes a day)—the body manufactures vitamin D in response to sunlight.
 But, “most Americans, especially in colder climates, do not get enough sun exposure to generate enough natural vitamin D, and thus supplementation is essential,” Dr. Lee says.
 However, excessive sun exposure, especially without sunscreen, can increase the risk of skin cancer, Dr. Abelson says, so supplementation may be preferred.
-Find out how to get vitamin D after summer.

 Serve yourself soy